basho/basho_docs/content/riak/kv/2.2.6/developing/data-types/gsets.md

 > **Known Issue**
 >
 > Unlike other data types, gsets require other data to be present in the cluster before they can be created.
 If you are unable to create a gset on a new cluster, please try [creating a set](../sets#set-up-a-bucket-type) first and then retrying with your gset.
+Please see [issue #950](https://github.com/basho/riak_core/issues/950) for details.

 ## Set Up a Bucket Type